-If, as a shareholder, you make use of the opportunity to submit questions and your questions are discussed during the virtual Annual General Meeting, in principle your name is disclosed.
-This can be seen by other participants in the Annual General Meeting.
+If you, as a shareholder, make use of the opportunity to submit questions (incl. follow-up questions), your questions or follow-up questions will generally be discussed during the virtual Annual General Meeting by stating your name.
+This can be noted by other participants in the general meeting (including our guests).

 We may also be obliged to forward your personal data to further recipients such as authorities in fulfilment of statutory notification obligations (e.g. if the voting rights thresholds prescribed by law are exceeded).

 We will anonymise or delete your personal data as soon as it is no longer required for the above-mentioned purposes and provided that we are not obliged to continue to store it on the basis of statutory documentation and retention obligations (e.g. under the Stock Corporation Act, the German Commercial Code or the German Fiscal Code).
 The data registered in connection with Annual General Meetings will normally be stored for a period of up to three years.
 Subject to other legal regulations, we will retain the data stored in the share register for up to twelve months after becoming aware of the termination of the shareholder status.
 A longer storage period takes place as an exception, insofar as this is necessary in connection with legal proceedings in which the company is involved (statutory limitation period of up to thirty years).